 Not every exemption, deduction, credit, or lower tax rate is a tax expenditure.
 A conceptual framework governs the identification of tax expenditure provisions.
-Each tax provision is evaluated against a list of criteria.
-Seven criteria are used to determine if a provision is a tax expenditure.
+Each provision is evaluated against a list of seven criteria to determine if it is a tax expenditure.
 Some of the criteria are taken directly from the authorizing statute; some are based on concepts used in the preparation of federal tax expenditure reports; and others are based on what is believed to be a logical application of the tax expenditure concept.
 A provision must meet all the criteria in order to be a tax expenditure.